DataStax sponsored this post.

 My colleagues at Intuit Ben Covi and Nancy Li developed the Pronto GitHub repository, after finding no third-party suite of similar tools with the desired configurability for self-managed clusters.
 It’s not easy to manage your own Cassandra cluster.
 Pronto solves that problem.

 Pronto originated as a project with the Data Persistence Platform team, of which TurboTax is the biggest user.
-TurboTax is in a well-regulated industry and needs to maintain tax data for at least seven years, with hundreds of thousands of integration partners.
+TurboTax is in a well-regulated industry, with hundreds of thousands of integration partners.
 So TurboTax is anything but simple.

-We are supporting over 300,000 concurrent users actively in production in AWS, over eight clusters in production.
-Our largest cluster in production right now is 72 servers in each data center, or 144 across two regions.
+We are supporting over 42,000 Peak TPS in production in AWS, over eight clusters in production.
+Our largest cluster in production right now is 72 servers in each AWS Region, or 144 across two regions.
 Cassandra has to process massive amounts of data, such as entitlements, tax returns, filings, user experience, and everything needed to support TurboTax.

 There’s an operational learning curve with Cassandra, which is why we decided to open source the Pronto automation framework that’s already being “inner-sourced” across Intuit.